ibrahimamam1/ibrahimamam1/README.md

 - 👋 Hi, I’m @ibrahimamam1(rgb)
-- compilers are really cool and Operating systems rock.
+- i think compilers are really cool.
-- RL has  too much aura.
+- i like solving games using reinforcement learning and making systems run fast.
 - 📫 You can reach me at ibrahimamam42@gmail.com

 # Projects